Our new standards of proficiency for registered nurses were approved by our Council at its meeting on 28 March 2018.

 - Coordinating care

-Reading both sets together provides a complete picture of:
+Reading these together will give you a complete picture of:

 - what nurses need to know and be able to do, by the time they register with us

-- what approved education institutions (AEIs) and their practice placement partners must provide when delivering education and training courses.
+- our expectations of what approved education institutions (AEIs) and their practice learning partners must do for delivering NMC-approved programmes for nurses, midwives and nursing associates.

 How these standards were developed